spark-mv/cdn/Yael_Test.md

 HolaCDN requires a client-side JavaScript in order to collect video statistics.
 The JavaScript is loaded asynchronously, and will not affect your page load time.

-First, choose the correct implementation for your existing player.
+Choose the correct implementation for your existing player.
 You can enable HolaCDN on:

 * Any HTML5 based video player - [Native, JW player, Flowplayer] (https://github.com/hola/cdn/blob/master/install.md#22-html5-video-players) and others.
 * Flash based players such as [JWPlayer] (https://github.com/hola/cdn/blob/master/install.md#231-jw-player), [FlowPlayer] (https://github.com/hola/cdn/blob/master/install.md#233-flowplayer) or [VideoJS] (https://github.com/hola/cdn/blob/master/install.md#232-videojs).
 * The [Hola VideoJS-based player] (https://github.com/hola/cdn/blob/master/install.md#21-using-hola-videojs-player).
 * [Your own Flash based player] (https://github.com/hola/cdn/blob/master/hooks.md).

-Scond, add the JS code to your web page.
-It is safe to add this code, because it is disabled by default on the server side, to protect from accidental mass deployment.
+Add the JS code to your web page.
+It is safe to add this code because it is disabled by default on the server side to protect from accidental mass deployment.
 After the code is on your web pages, you will enable HolaCDN on your machine for [local testing] (https://github.com/hola/cdn/blob/master/Install.md#5-enable-holacdn-on-your-machine-for-local-testing) and then gradually deploy to [real users] (https://github.com/hola/cdn/blob/master/Install.md#6-redirect-your-users-traffic-to-use-holacdn-or-enable-statistics-collection).

 Examples provided below use MP4 video, but same syntax is used for HLS (M3U8) or HDS (F4M) videos.